Battle of Orynin

 The Battle of Orynin took place on 28 September 1618.
 Polish forces under Hetmans Stanislaw Zolkiewski and Stanislaw Koniecpolski faced Crimean Tatars from Budjak, commanded by Khan Temir.
 The battle took place near Orynin in Podolia: after one day of battle, the Tatars bypassed the Poles, taking advantage of internal divisions within the Polish camp, and headed northwards, ransacking the southeastern corner of the Polish–Lithuanian Commonwealth.
-As a result of their raid, a number of towns and villages in Podole Voivodeship, Ruthenian Voivodeship, Braclaw Voivodeship, and Volhynia Voivodeship were burned to the ground, and their residents taken into slavery.
+As a result of their raid, a number of towns and villages in Podole Voivodeship, Ruthenian Voivodeship, Braclaw Voivodeship, and Volhynia Voivodeship were burned to the ground and their residents taken into slavery.

 History

-The Polish government was aware of Ottoman plans for an invasion into the Commonwealth.
+The Polish government was aware of Ottoman plans for an invasion of the Commonwealth.
 Apart from Crimean and Budjak Tatars, in spring 1618, the main Turkish forces concentrated along the border.
-To face the invaders, a Polish army consisting of pospolite ruszenie, wojsko kwarciane, and private units of magnates (a total of 15,000 soldiers) moved into the Ukraine.
+To face the invaders, a Polish army consisting of pospolite ruszenie, wojsko kwarciane, and private units of magnates (a total of 15,000 soldiers) moved into Ukraine.
 The army camped in Orynin near Kamieniec Podolski.

 Internal divisions within the Polish forces at Orynin had a negative effect.
 Magnates, who arrived with their private armies, did not want to obey the orders of the hetmans.
 As a result, instead of one large camp, three smaller camps were created: